WHY WE'RE HERE, and why we're glad you're here with us.

 Our logo represents that.
 We're committed to working across sectors, making the connections that help everyone take the climate actions that work for them, because we all have a part to play.

-DRAWDOWN Bay Area was formed in 2019 to bring together our communities, businesses, and local and regional government to implement climate solutions that will dramatically reduce our greenhouse gas emissions, solutions that are based on sound science, are community-based, are technically and financially feasible, have measurable outcomes, and will help ensure a better future for all.
+DRAWDOWN Bay Area was formed in 2019 to bring together our communities, businesses, and local and regional government to implement climate solutions that will dramatically reduce our greenhouse gas emissions: solutions that are based on sound science, are community-focused, are technically and financially feasible, have measurable outcomes, and will help ensure a better future for all.

 How we got started and why

 The idea for DRAWDOWN Bay Area was first explored by several people who were all working on different approaches to implementing climate solutions - science and technical data, community organizing, non-profit efforts, and government policies.
 What was clear was that there wasn't coordination among all the different efforts and programs, and the general public had no idea what was possible.
 In October 2018, just after the Global Climate Action Summit in San Francisco, we hosted a Drawdown "salon" to discuss a regional approach to implementing climate solutions.

 Over fifty climate leaders from around the Bay attended, from public agencies, nonprofits, and business associations, to discuss what was needed to form a regional collaboration that could connect and leverage the work that was being done, share best practices, and start implementing solutions quickly.
 We vetted ideas with key advisors and continued to iterate based on their feedback.